Created: January 2013

 - Stage 3: a meeting between parent, pupil, learning mentor and teacher

 Serious misbehaviour (e.g. disrespect to staff, property or cultures, swearing and fighting) is very rare at Dania.
 Such behaviour would mean warnings are automatically by-passed to four or usually five warnings.
-Similarly, any pattern in warnings or consistent warnings means parents are contacted.
+Similarly, any pattern in warnings or consistent warnings means parents are contacted on the same day or as soon as it is reasonably practicable .
 We contact parents to keep them in the picture and to discuss ways to respond and gain a consistent message between home and school.

 We do recognise that there are occasionally overriding factors or circumstances, but these are rare and so variation from the warnings system is rare.
 This is to maintain their effect and impersonal nature i.e. we aim to remove the personal judgement so children understand and accept the school rules.
 We allow for differentiation of sanctions where appropriate.
 This is to reflect different levels of culpability (or fault) while maintaining consistency and fairness of the treatment of pupils.